Understanding Anxiety And Its Implications For Pet Greyhounds

 In this scenario, the dog is not comfortable with the environment.

 He may be rushed at or chased by other more confident dogs.

 The subtle signs of anxiety, such as licking lips and low, tucked tail may be overlooked or interpreted as the dog still needing more socialisation.

-The greyhound desperately wants to leave the off leash area, (flight) but can’t, therefore may resort to fight.
+The greyhound desperately wants to leave the off-leash area, (flight) but can’t, therefore may resort to fighting.

 If your greyhound is exhibiting signs of anxiety, it is important to have them assessed by a veterinarian to rule out any contributing conditions, such as spinal pain or a range of arthritic conditions.

-Not uncommonly they can be suffering in silence due to an undershot jaw.
-The lower canines may impact on and gouge a hole into the upper hard palate.
+When this occurs, the lower canines may impact and gouge a hole into the upper hard palate.

 From a practical perspective, re-homers need to have a sound understanding of anxiety and its potential consequences.